 When you think about life milestones such as accepting a new job or relocating, one of the first things you should ask yourself is whether you make enough money to live there comfortably.

 We wanted to find out what it actually takes to live comfortably in major metropolitan areas like New York or Seattle.
 While none of these cities are the most affordable, they’re also some of the most populated and exciting places to live in the country.
+What kind of income do you need to thrive, and how do the numbers stack up for each city’s current residents?

 Here are 10 cities that are among those with the highest cost of living in the United States, ranked by Numbeo‘s Cost of Living Index 2019.
 You’ll also see the income recommended to live there without struggling, thanks to data from GOBankingRates.
 The 2017 median income is from the U.S. Census Data, focusing on households.